alphagov/government-service-design-manual/service-manual/design-and-content/designing-transactions.md

 For more complex transactions that don't store personal data you might be able to offer users a unique, and hard-to-guess URL that they can use to get back to their session.

+## Indicating mandatory fields

+If you follow the principle of not asking for information you don't need, then most of your fields will be mandatory and you shouldn't need to mark them as such with '*' symbols or other conventions.
+Instead, mark the optional fields, by adding '(optional)' to their label.

 ## Helping users

 You should be aiming for a service that's so intuitive people don't need any help in using it.
 If you find yourself explaining the interface *within* the interface it's a sign that something has gone wrong.
 Time to try out some different ideas.